 The earliest Williams frame in the collection at HWHG dates to approximately 1915, meaning these frames generally adorn work from Watson’s middle to late periods.
 Beyond complimenting the artwork, the frames can also provide insights into the date of creation for some of Watson’s pieces.
 Since the frames were unusual in style, they can also aid in the identification of Watson’s unsigned artworks.

 The simplified lines of these later frames both reflect the changing styles in artistic movements, but also better align with Homer Watson’s evolving artistic style.
 In Watson’s later years, his artwork became more painterly, with visible brushstrokes and a move away from fine detail.
-The simplified Williams frames would have better complimented Watson’s new painting style that the highly carved frames of his youth.
+The simplified Williams frames would have better complimented Watson’s new painting style than the highly carved frames of his youth.

 At first glance, the Williams frames may appear unassuming, however, they can provide a considerable amount of information about the framer, the artist, and the artistic trends of the time.
 With an elegant approach to simplicity, these frames appropriately housed Homer Watson’s works, inviting the viewer to appreciate the painterly strokes of the artwork in harmony with the distinctly carved lines of the frame.
 This shift in framing style is reflected in the artwork itself and Watson’s evolving artistic views.